thejud/text-processing-cookbook/source/solutions.md

 10. Final steps

-With this summary, I was able to determine that the data began arriving on different days for not only differnt users, but even with indffernt event classes for the same user.
+After summarizing the data, I determines that the data began arriving on different days for not only differnt users, but even within different event classes for the same user.

-I did a bit more cleanup (removed the `<field>=`), get a list of all days for each line using the datamash `collapse` aggregator, etc..
+I did a bit more cleanup (removed the `<field>=`), get a list of all days for each line using the datamash `collapse` aggregator, etc...

-and then I was ready to not only answer my coworker's question, but also send a message to the data ingestion team about the missing days.
+Then I was ready to not only answer my coworker's question, but also send a message to the data ingestion team about the missing days.

 At each step in the process, I would typically pipe the output to `head` so I was only getting the top 10 results.
-That was enough for me to check each step before processing onto the next.
+That was enough for me to check each step before processing onto the next, and allowed me to rapidly iterate through the examples.